 Set Up a Knowledge Base

 Maybe you’re bringing on a new team member who needs to learn the ropes fast.
-Or perhaps you want to to improve the way your team works.
+Or perhaps you want to capture lessons learned to improve the way your team works.
 Or you just want to head off miscommunications by giving your team access to accurate work information.
 Whatever the case, making it easy for your team to record and share knowledge is a tried-and-true way to improve communication.

 Here's how our internal knowledge base works: